apoxnen/markdown-cv/index.md

 - I studied electrical engineering for one year with electrical energy systems as my major.
 I found computer science more interesting and decided to change my major.

-## Positions of responsibility and volunteering
+## Positions of Responsibility and Volunteering

 `2019-2021`
 __Member of the sports comitee__, Tietokilta Ry, *Espoo, Finland*